 Sir Arthur Gifford wants nothing more than to honor his beloved father by serving him as his helper on his Middle Eastern lands.
 But, one unexpected day, he is awakened to witness his father’s tragic death.
 In a plunge of life-changes, he is coroneted over the small, much-threatened lands.

 Meanwhile, Sir Arthur’s young squire Rufus struggles with his duties.
 He dreams of great knightly acts, but fears on the battlefield burdens him with the dishonorable brand of a coward.
 His impetuous nature lands him into many grave troubles – some far beyond his strength to overcome.

 In the midst of the unrest, a wanted Lollard priest takes shelter in Giffordshire.
 His message to Sir Arthur is shocking – he cannot honor his dead father without the help of God.
 Is it true?
 And will Sir Arthur turn him over to the torturers as a heretic?

 Justus Platt is a home-school graduate and a passionate writer of historical literature.
-He hopes to obtain a degree in writing, which he desires to use for crafting God-glorifying, exciting books for young men.
-A book critic, amateur theologian, and trombonist, he and his family live in his native Arizona.
-The Quest of Faith Trilogy is his debut plunge into literature.
+He desires to use his skills for writing God-glorifying, exciting books for young men.